G&SWR 131 and 137 Class 4-4-0: 137 Class

-The shortcomings of the 131 Class led to two important changes for the next batch of passenger locomotives.
+The shortcomings of the 131 Class led to two major changes for the next batch of passenger locomotives.
 Although very similar to the 131s in most respects, the new 137s featured superheating and improved feed-water heating arrangements.
-These alterations would have added to the weight of the locomotives, but no official weight was ever published for the 137 class in their original condition.
+These alterations would have added to the locomotives' weight, but no official weight was ever published for the 137 class in their original condition.
 It has been suggested that one locomotive was sent to the NBL to be weighed, but that the G&SWR suppressed the figure.
 Estimates based on the official weight of engine and tender combined and on later LMS official weights after modifications suggest that the locomotives would have weighed approximately 64 tons 1 cwt as built.
 Amongst British 4-4-0s only the later LNER D49 and SR Schools classes were heavier.

-The modifications were successful, and the 137s were a great improvement over the 131 class, being fast and very economical in coal and water.
-Unfortunately the deficiencies of the axleboxes and the big ends had not been rectified, and this prevented the locomotives from being regularly employed on G&SWR's heaviest and important express trains on the Glasgow to Carlisle line.
-Instead they spent most of their lives on second tier services, although their speed and hill-climbing abilities were useful on the steeply graded lines to Stranraer.
+The modifications were successful and the 137s were a great improvement over the 131 class, being fast and very economical in coal and water.
+However the deficiencies of the axleboxes and crankpins had not been rectified, and this prevented the locomotives from being regularly employed on G&SWR's heaviest and most important express trains on the Glasgow to Carlisle line.
+They instead spent most of their lives on second-tier services, although their speed and hill-climbing abilities were useful on the steeply graded lines to Stranraer.

 LMS service

-The superiority of the subsequent 137 class led the LMS to rebuild five of the 131 class with superheating between 1923 and 1931, leaving only no. 14511 with a saturated boiler, which it retained until withdrawal.
-Although all of the superheated engines were capable of good, economical performance the reliability problems were never fully overcome, and as a small group of only twelve locomotives they were deemed to be non-standard by the LMS.
-They were therefore withdrawn and scrapped between 1934 and 1937, having outlasted all of the other G&SWR tender engines except the 403 Class moguls.
+The success of the subsequent 137 class led the LMS to rebuild five of the 131 class with superheating between 1923 and 1931, leaving only No. 14511 with a saturated boiler, which it retained until withdrawal.
+Although all of the superheated engines were capable of economical performance the reliability problems were never fully overcome, and as a small group of only twelve locomotives they were deemed non-standard by the LMS.
+They were thus withdrawn and scrapped between 1934 and 1937, having outlasted all of the other G&SWR tender engines except the 403 Class moguls.